Peter Tomarken: Game show career

 Tomarken then turned to working behind the scenes as a producer and writer.
 He joined the staff of ABC's America's Funniest People as a segment producer for one season in 1991.
 He also wrote and produced episodes for Real Stories of the Highway Patrol.
 He returned to the game-show arena in 1994 when he was hired by the fledgling GSN during its conception and early years in the mid-to-late 1990s, and served as host for their evening interactive telephone games, Prime Games, which featured Decades and Race for the Numbers.
 In 2000, Tomarken took his final hosting position on the Fox Family Channel game show Paranoia.
 He also appeared on several infomercials and acted in small roles, including on the TV show Ally McBeal, during that time.
 He semi-retired from television to work as a real estate agent.

 When GSN decided to revive Tomarken's most successful series as Whammy!
 The All-New Press Your Luck, Tomarken taped a pilot episode.
-Todd Newton (who also hosted a pilot) was eventually selected to host the revival.
+Todd Newton (who also hosted a pilot) was eventually selected to host the revival, which lasted for two seasons.

 In 2003, Tomarken returned to GSN to participate in a documentary based on Michael Larson's run on Press Your Luck in 1984.
 He narrated the program, titled Big Bucks: The Press Your Luck Scandal, and also gave his own take on the event.
 As part of the special, he hosted a segment of Whammy!
-The All-New Press Your Luck which reunited the two contestants who competed against Michael Larson with Larson's brother, James, for a grudge match; James won, with a total of $6,695.
-(Michael Larson had died in February 1999 of throat cancer).
+The All-New Press Your Luck (making a surprise appearance to host the question round) which reunited the two contestants who competed against Michael Larson with Larson's brother, James, for a grudge match; James won, with a total of $6,695.
+(Michael Larson had died in February 1999 of throat cancer.)